ESG Academic & Practitioner Network

 While hosted by MSC/CBS Sustainability, the Network came into being as a joint initiative with colleagues from several CBS departments, such as Accounting, Finance, and Organization.
 New members of the Network from within as well as from outside CBS are very welcome.

-For further information about the network and participation in its activities, please contact Sarah Netter, email@example.com.
+For further information about the network and participation in its activities, please contact Sarah Netter, email@example.com or sign up to the CBS Sustainability Centre newsletter, through which we share relevant information on upcoming events.

 ESG + T Webinar